stolk/forvor/README.md

 The algorithm is known as [Fortune's algorithm](http://en.wikipedia.org/wiki/Fortune%27s_algorithm).

 This repository started as a direct copy of the original C source code.
+It containst the following improvements:
+* Fixes for the memory leaks.
+* SVG generator tool that can take the algorithm's output and generate an SVG file depicting the Voronoi regions.
 And in time will contain the following improvements:
-* Fixes for the memory leaks.
 * Clipping the regions agaist a rectangle.
 * Output of polygon data, instead of just edges only.
-* SVG generator tool that can take the algorithm's output and generate an SVG file depicting the Voronoi regions.

 ## License